How to stop a superstar is biggest challenge in NHL playoffs | FOX Sports

 ”It’s a game inside the game,” he said. ”When you’re playing against the same guy the whole series, every game, you start to get a little 1-on-1 rivalry.
 You just try to do your best to wear him out and make sure that every shift is difficult for him.”

-It’s also a team effort, as the Predators have shown in holding Blackhawks stars Jonathan Toews and Patrick Kane to one point apiece through three games, all Chicago losses.
-Coach Peter Laviolette’s game plan, Nashville’s structure and Pekka Rinne’s goaltending have combined to do the trick.
+It’s also a team effort, as the Predators showed in holding Blackhawks stars Jonathan Toews and Patrick Kane to two points apiece in a four-game sweep.
+Coach Peter Laviolette’s game plan, Nashville’s structure and Pekka Rinne’s goaltending combined to do the trick.

 Toronto center Brian Boyle, tasked with defending opponents’ top lines during deep playoff runs with the New York Rangers and Tampa Bay Lightning, said teams plan for every player.
 As coach Mike Babcock pointed out, Ovechkin only needs one shot to make an impact, so the key is keeping the puck off his stick as much as possible.